NebraLtd/Helium-Guides/docs/indoor-hotspot/quick-start.md

 * Worldwide 12V 1.5A Power Adapter
 * 1M CAT5 Ethernet Cable

+### Warnings
+Please remember to follow the following steps when using your Nebra Indoor Hotspot.

+* Never power on the Indoor hotspot without it's antenna connected as this may damage the unit.
+* Do not place in direct sunlight or on hot surfaces (e.g a Heater).
+* The Indoor unit's case is designed suitable for use outside and is not waterproof.

 ### Preparing Your Nebra Indoor Hotspot

 **Step 1:** First screw in the included antenna into the connector on the back of the hotspot.